linode/docs/docs/applications/configuration-management/use-hashicorp-vault-for-secret-management/index.md

     The example should should be read and accessible.

 10. If you read this value using this Vault token after more than 10 minutes have elapsed, the token will have expired and any read operations using the token should be denied.
-Performing another `vault write auth/approle/login` operation as in step 5 can generate new tokens to use.
+Performing another `vault write auth/approle/login` operation (detailed in step 5) can generate new tokens to use.